ploomber/contributing/contributing/review.md

 Written communication is hard, so minimize the number of words while maximizing the amount of information shared.

-Avoid using *it* in your comments, as it leads to ambiguity.
+Avoid using *it* or *this* in your comments, as it leads to ambiguity.
 Example:

 **Bad:** I noticed that it doesn't work if you pass `verbose=True`

 **Good**: I noticed that the function `perform_operation` doesn't work if you pass `verbose=True`

-## You're responsible for resolving conversation
+## You're responsible for resolving conversations

 The reviewer is responsible for clicking on `Resolve conversation`.
 Contributors should address observations but it's up to the reviewer to mark them as resolved (as they're the ones that verify that their observations were effectively addressed).

 ![](../assets/resolve-conversation.png)

+Once you've addressed all the comments, request another review.

 ## It's ok to dismiss incomplete PRs